-“Sensitive Personal Information” is Personal Information concerning an individual’s (a) racial or ethnic origin; (b) political opinions; (c) religious beliefs or other beliefs of a similar nature; (d) membership of a trade union; (e) physical or mental health or condition; (f) sexual life or orientation; and (g) commission or alleged commission of any offence or any proceedings for any offense committed or alleged to have been committed by him/her, the disposal of such proceedings or the sentence of any court in such proceedings.
+“Sensitive Personal Information” is Personal Information concerning an individual’s (a) racial or ethnic origin; (b) political opinions; (c) religious beliefs or other beliefs of a similar nature; (d) membership of a trade union; (e) genetic data; (f) biometric data (where used for identification purposes); (g) physical or mental health or condition; and/or (h) sexual life or orientation.

 4. WHAT WE DO WITH YOUR PERSONAL INFORMATION

-We will only use your Personal Information for the following legitimate business purposes:
+We will only process your Personal Information for the following purposes:

 - where necessary for us to enter into or to perform a contract with you, or to take steps at your request prior to entering into a contract – for example, to provide information you have requested or to respond to your questions, to manage and administer your investment or proposed investment in the relevant Fund and any related accounts on an ongoing basis, in accordance with the contract between you and the relevant Fund;

 - where necessary for the purposes of our or other third parties’ legitimate interests, including to operate and facilitate our business and services, communicate with you and provide investor relations and support to you in respect of these services, improve the Website and our services, undertake business management, planning, statistical analysis, market research and marketing activities (including email marketing), administer and maintain our core records, protect our rights and interests, ensure the security of our assets, systems and networks, prevent, detect and investigate fraud, unlawful or criminal activities in relation to our services, enforce our terms and conditions, and where relevant, provide support to our staff and our assessments of prospective investee companies where relevant, and to process your application for employment;